 The Group operates processes and controls to monitor and manage capital adequacy across the organisation.
 Where we operate in other jurisdictions, capital is maintained on the basis of the local regulator's requirements.
-It is overseen by the Group Asset and Liability Committee ("GALCO"), which is responsible for managing the Group's balance sheet, capital and liquidity.
+It is overseen by the Group Asset and Liability Committee ("GALCO"), which is responsible for managing the Group's statement of financial position, capital and liquidity.